MrMarsellus/dfcn-masternode-vps-inspector/README.md

   - configure your ProTx hash so PoSe penalty and ban height can be tracked over time;
   - let the inspector run across at least one full problematic cycle;
   - correlate PoSe events with peer count/quality, header lag, clock drift, restarts, PSI pressure, and service logs.
-- If `chronyc` or `jq` is not installed, the script still works with reduced detail or fallback parsing.
-The `chronyc` command is the standard CLI for monitoring `chronyd` and inspecting clock tracking state.
+- If `chronyc` or `jq` is not installed, the script still works with reduced detail or fallback parsing. `chronyc` is the standard command-line interface for monitoring `chronyd` and inspecting clock tracking state.

 ## Security note

-If you do not want to execute a remote script directly, use this safer review flow instead:
+If you do not want to execute the downloaded file immediately, use this review flow instead:

 ```bash
 curl -fsSLO https://raw.githubusercontent.com/MrMarsellus/dfcn-masternode-vps-inspector/main/dfcn-masternode-vps-inspector.sh